secretstartups/handbook/business-technology/end-user-services/onboarding-access-requests/endpoint-management/jamf/index.html.md

 <br/>

 - Click on the newly downloaded cert in the bottom of your Chrome window or double click it from your downloads profile and you will see a notification pop up in the top right of your screen indicating that a new profile needs to be installed.
-Open up System Prefrences -> Security and Privacy -> Profiles and you will see the new profile to install.
+Open up **System Preferences > Security and Privacy > Profiles** and you will see the new profile to install.

 <img src="profile-notification.png" alt="Profile Notification" width="300">